Pace And Children’s Piano Lessons

 Lesson 17: Pace And Children’s Piano Lessons

-It is thought that a child can go quickly through the rudiments of the piano if you enforce the Nine Rules of Conventional Piano Lessons:
+It is thought that a child can go quickly through the rudiments of the piano if you enforce the Seven Rules of Conventional Piano Lessons:

 - Kids cannot be themselves.

 - The child cannot talk.

 - Submit to an atmosphere of absolute attention and obedience.